 10 Things To Consider When Planning A Home Office Or Study

-RoomSketcher Home Designer is a great tool for planning a home office or study.
-You can try out different furniture layouts without moving the furniture around in real life, choose your desired wall colour and plan shelving and storage for the room.
+RoomSketcher is a great app for planning a home office or study.
+You can try out different furniture layouts without moving the furniture around in real life, choose your desired wall color and plan shelving and storage for the room.